Explore

 0 comments, Reply to this entry

-Though decades have passed since it first entered theatres in 1975, Steven Spielberg's Jaws still assuredly holds its position as one of the greatest thrillers of all time, and remains an important cinematic artefact.
-Central to the film's brilliance is the riveting suspense, the colourful cast of characters, the humour, the terrific dialogue, the unforgettable score, the thrills, and, above all, the way it taps into the most primal of human fears: fear of the unknown.
-It was also a motion picture that changed Hollywood.
-The first film to gross over $100 million in domestic ticket sales, Jaws was seen (and seen again) by more than 70 million viewers throughout the season of its theatrical release, and its success inspired the Hollywood trend of summer blockbusters.
-Additionally, the film catapulted director Steven Spielberg out of relative obscurity and onto the A-list.
-Even today, fascination with Jaws is on a par with Alfred Hitchcock's Psycho, and it never seems to age.
+Fifty years after its release, Steven Spielberg's Jaws remains one of the greatest scare-thrillers in Hollywood history, and it is an essential cinematic artifact.
+Central to the film's brilliance are the riveting suspense, the colourful characters, the sharp humour, the involving dialogue, the unforgettable score, the thrills, the incredible sense of pacing, and the way it taps into the most primal of human fears: fear of the unknown.
+An adaptation of Peter Benchley's best-selling 1974 novel, Jaws was the motion picture that changed Hollywood.
+The first film to gross over $100 million in domestic ticket sales, Jaws was seen (and seen again) by more than 70 million viewers throughout its monthslong theatrical release in 1975, spending fourteen weeks at number one, and its success inspired the enduring Hollywood trend of summer blockbusters.
+The film also catapulted director Steven Spielberg out of relative obscurity and onto the A-list, paving the way for the filmmaker to attain his now-legendary status.
+Benefitting from gripping set pieces and first-class technical execution, the power and excitement of Jaws never seem to diminish with age.

 10/10